NafisRayan/Node.js-and-C-Addon-Experiments/PDF Form Generation/PROJECT-SUMMARY.md

 ## Overview

-This is a **standalone Node.js application** for generating Certificate of Unit Allocation (COUA) letters.
+This is a **standalone Node.js application** for generating fund documents including Certificate of Unit Allocation (COUA) letters and Investment Portfolio Statements.
 It has been extracted from the main PDF form filling project and is now fully independent.

 ## ✅ Project Status